Coderaulic/Computer_Vision/Program3/README.md

 The histogram should be a three-dimensional matrix of integers.
    - int dims[] = {size, size, size};&emsp;&emsp;&nbsp;&emsp;&emsp;&nbsp;&emsp;&emsp;&nbsp;&emsp;&emsp;&nbsp;// size is a constant - the # of buckets in each dimension<br>
 Mat hist(3, dims, CV_32S, Scalar::all(0)); &emsp;&emsp;&nbsp;&emsp;&nbsp;&nbsp;// 3D histogram of integers initialized to zero<br>
-   - To create the histogram, loop through the foreground image and assign each pixel to a histogram bucket, incremented by one.<br>To decide which bucket to increment, you divide the color value by (256 / size):
+   - To create the histogram, loop through the foreground image and assign each pixel to a histogram bucket, incremented by one.
+To decide which bucket to increment, you divide the color value by (256 / size):
       - int bucketSize = 256 / size;
       - int r = red / bucketSize;
       - int g = green / bucketSize;